mist64/cbmbus_doc/6 JiffyDOS.md

 ### 0: Initial State
 ![](docs/cbmbus/jiffydos-01.png =601x131)

-Like in the "send" case, the initial state is the same is with Standard Serial, since this is the natural state after the "LISTEN"/"SECOND" command: The sender (the device) is holding the CLK line and the receiver (the controller) is holding the DATA line.
+Like in the "send" case, the initial state is the same as with Standard Serial, since this is the natural state after the "LISTEN"/"SECOND" command: The sender (the device) is holding the CLK line and the receiver (the controller) is holding the DATA line.

 ### 1: Device is ready to send
 ![](docs/cbmbus/jiffydos-02.png =601x131)

-Transmission of a new byte is initiated by the device, indicating that it is ready to send by releasing the CLK line.
+Once the device is has the next data byte at hand, that is, for example, after reading it from a buffer, or after reading a new sector from the media, it indicates that it is ready to send by releasing the CLK line.
+It may delay this step indefinitely.

 ### 2: Controller sends the "Go!" signal
 ![](docs/cbmbus/jiffydos-03.png =601x131)

 Triggered by CLK being 1, the controller indicates that the device must now start sending a data byte by releasing the DATA line - this is the "Go!" signal.
 During the transmission of the byte, both lines will be owned by the device, and the sequence of steps is purely based on timing; there are no ACK signals.

+The controller may delay this step indefinitely.
+In practice, it will until it has a guaranteed 55 µs time window without interruptions.

 ### 3: Device puts data bits #0 and #1 onto wires
 ![](docs/cbmbus/jiffydos-04.png =601x131)

-First, the device puts the first pair of data bits onto the two wires:
+First, the device puts the first pair of data bits onto the two wires (CLK: #0, DATA: #1).

-* CLK = #0
-* DATA = #1

 The wires have to be valid 15 µs after the "Go!" signal.